airbnb/aerosolve/README.md

 A single example is composed of:

   * context - this is a FeatureVector that occurs once in the example.
 It could be the features representing a search session for example. e.g. "Keyword" -> "Free parking"
-  * example - this is a repeated list of FeatureVectors that represent the items being scored.
+  * example(0..N) - this is a repeated list of FeatureVectors that represent the items being scored.
 These can correspond to documents in a search session. e.g. "LISTING CITY" -> "San Francisco"

 The reasons for having this structure are: